OCA/sale-reporting/product_sold_by_delivery_week/readme/USAGE.rst

-Once configured, hints will apperar as an optional column in sale order lines or in products tree.
+Once configured, hints will appear as an optional column in sale order lines or in products tree.

 In the general products view, general sales info is shown.
 Meanwhile, in the